Grow Your Own Beetroot: Poland's Allotment Culture

 In Congress Poland, the phenomenon was popular in the most industrialised towns.
 In Galicia, there were almost no działka gardens at all, but this partitioned area could boast what was called the jordanowskie gardens.
 Doctor Henryk Jordan from Kraków came up with the initiative of creating special city gardens for sports and leisure, in order to ensure better health for local youth.
-Today, Polish people tend to associate Jordanki with children’s’ playgrounds, but their original versions were something much more grand.
-Jordan’s Park in Kraków had a gymnastics pavilion, a sleigh racing track, and educational area, and twelve different sports fields, including the first documented football field on Polish territory, a cricket field, as well as an area for walking on stilts.
+Today, Polish people tend to associate jordanki with children’s playgrounds, but their original versions were something much more grand.
+Jordan’s Park in Kraków had a gymnastics pavilion, a sleigh racing track, an educational area and 12 different sports fields (including the first documented football field on Polish territory), a cricket field, as well as an area for walking on stilts.

 The original, philanthropic meaning of the allotted garden project was not forgotten.
-During the crisis of the 1930s, the Ministry of Social Security conducted campaigns as part of which it gave the gardens over to the unemployed, for them to cultivate the small patches of land.
+During the crisis of the 1930s, the Ministry of Social Security conducted campaigns, as part of which it gave the gardens over to the unemployed to cultivate the small patches of land.
 Members of działka owners’ societies often travelled around towns in order to promote their initiative.
 The organisations grew and expanded.
 In 1926, a Society for Family Gardens was founded in Warsaw.
-The journalist writing for Gazeta Warszawska Poranna didn’t hide his enthusiasm:
+The journalist writing for Gazeta Warszawska Poranna (The Warsaw Morning News) didn’t hide his enthusiasm:

-In the Second Polish Republic, the gardening movement was not only created by Poles.
-The Zionist organisations called He-Chaluc (meaning pioneer in Hebrew) as also especially active in this regard, it created collective schooling groups called hachszary.
-Young Jews learned farming and gardening before setting out to live in the Palestinian kibbutz.
+In the Second Polish Republic, the Zionist organisations called He-Chaluc (meaning pioneer in Hebrew) were also especially active in this regard; they created collective schooling groups called hachszary.
+Young Jews learned farming and gardening before setting out to live in Palestinian kibbutzes.
 The most impressive farm was created in the district of Grochów in Warsaw.
 Pioneers who cultivated that garden even succeeded in growing the same kind of reeds as in Palestine.

-The development of gardens in the inter-war period was significantly stimulated by one legal act – the official introduction of holiday leave in 1922.
+The development of gardens in the Interwar period was significantly stimulated by one legal act – the official introduction of holiday leave in 1922.
 Tourism flourished, but mostly among the rich.
 A tiny patch of land close to one’s home was the ideal solution for an inexpensive holiday.
 But the division of land didn’t have an even tempo, and there was not enough land for all those interested.
-That is why on work-free days, many suburban holiday villages were incredibly crowded.
-They were covered with ‘green rooms and little tables’, as people monikered picnic blankets stretched out on the grass, with various drinks and snacks.
-To date, dwellers of Warsaw reminisce about the ferry to Młociny, Easter holidays spent in Bielany, and escapades on the Świder river.
+That’s why, on work-free days, many suburban holiday villages were incredibly crowded.
+They were covered with ‘green rooms and little tables’, as people monikered picnic blankets stretched out on the grass with various drinks and snacks.
+To date, dwellers of Warsaw reminisce about the ferry to Młociny, Easter holidays spent in Bielany and escapades on the River Świder.

 ‘The arguments are in the baskets’

-The official message had it that the newly created gardens were an achievement of the workers and they formed part of a healthy, socialist rivalry.
+The official message had it that the newly created gardens were an achievement of the workers and that they formed part of a healthy, socialist rivalry.
 The gardens which weren’t looked after were taken away from ‘unreliable tenants’.
-The People’s Tribune Holiday was celebrated with the ‘Działkowiec Days’, in short, a competition for the most beautiful garden.
+The People’s Tribune Holiday was celebrated with the ‘Działkowiec Days’ – in short, a competition for the most beautiful garden.
 A film chronicle from 1953 proudly documented how clever gardeners from Mokotów managed to grow exotic melons and Turkish pepper.
-The działka gardeners’ bible, Działka Moje Hobby (The Działka Garden: My Hobby), released in 1985 stated:
+The działka gardeners’ bible, Działka Moje Hobby (The Działka Garden: My Hobby), released in 1985, stated:

-From the 1970s, the działka gardens become privatised and moved away from the city.
-A country cottage became a symbol of the so-called little stabilisation of the Gierek period.
-Anyone with connections tried to get a piece of land from the State Land Fund, others went into various deals with local farmers and signed contracts with them that they wrote up themselves on a piece of paper.
-But it was not only the question of relaxation and leisure, the działka garden was still the most reliable source of vegetables and fruit during the periods of shortage economy, as the commentator of the Film Chronicle stated in 1985:
+From the 1970s, the działka gardens became privatised and moved away from the city.
+A country cottage became a symbol of the so-called ‘little stabilisation’ of the Gierek period.
+Anyone with connections tried to get a piece of land from the State Land Fund; others went into various deals with local farmers and signed contracts with them that they wrote up themselves on a piece of paper.
+But it was not only the question of relaxation and leisure – the działka garden was still the most reliable source of vegetables and fruit during the periods of shortage economy.
+As the commentator of the Film Chronicle stated in 1985:

-A new quality inscribed itself into the rhythm of the Polish city – an escapade onto the działka garden.
+A new quality inscribed itself into the rhythm of the Polish city – an escapade into the działka garden.
 Some have it already, others want it.
 Is it the relaxation?
 The comparison with some constructions sites and offices may put these gardens in a negative light – here, one works really hard. […] Is it worth having a działka garden?
 The arguments are in the baskets.

 The działka gardens were, and still are, governed by an aesthetic canon of their own.
-The anthropologist Roch Sulima entitled his text about the gardens in quite a telling way: Między Rajem a Śmietnikiem (editor’s translation: Between Paradise and Garbage Bins).
-Nothing is ever wasted at the działka gardens, they are the greatest fulfilment of the Polish recycling phenomenon.
+The anthropologist Roch Sulima entitled his text about the gardens in quite a telling way: Między Rajem a Śmietnikiem (Between Paradise and Garbage Bins).
+Nothing is ever wasted at the działka gardens; they are the greatest fulfilment of the Polish recycling phenomenon.
 The działka owner’s first commandment is ‘do it yourself’.
 Let us once again lend the voice to the Film Chronicle:

 Do the działka gardens add on an aesthetic value to the cities?
 It’s not always the case, because the constructions raised there often resemble the kinds of slums that stick to the great metropolis of the south.

 For years, the bowers were made with whatever was at hand.
-Anthropologist Magdalena Zych wrote, that one could recognise where the owner worked by examining what his bower was made of.
-Some examples of used materials include pieces of steel sheets, post-construction wood, elevator doors, or a kiosk hut.
+The anthropologist Magdalena Zych wrote that one could recognise where the owner worked by examining what his bower was made of.
+Some examples of used materials include pieces of steel sheets, post-construction wood, elevator doors or a kiosk hut.
 Only the lucky few could set up pre-fabricated huts from the Stolbud company.
 But the działka owner’s ethos was never about money, but rather resourcefulness and wit.

 The real land-rush began after the transformation.
 Research conducted by the Polish Academy of Sciences shows that during the past 25 years, one in every four inhabitants of the countryside gave a piece of his land to summer visitors.
-In the 90s, new phenomena were added onto the ‘sport’ – barbecues, plastic swimming pools, warning signs against aggressive dogs, and garden gnomes.
+In the 1990s, new phenomena were added onto the ‘sport’ – barbecues, plastic swimming pools, warning signs against aggressive dogs, and garden gnomes.
 The nutritional function began to give way to the recreational function of the gardens.
-Society getting richer brought in new architectural forms as well, such as the villa, manor, and Scandinavian styles, as well as pre-designed projects from supermarkets.
+Society with increased wealth brought in new architectural forms as well, such as the villa, manor and Scandinavian styles, as well as pre-designed projects from supermarkets.

 In 2005, the ‘workers’ gardens were officially re-named ‘family’ gardens.
 In 2012, a huge argument related to their status spread across all of Poland.
 The law effective at the time was considered unconstitutional.
-The process of reclaiming private property after the political transformation of Poland also became the działka owners’ nightmare, especially whenever their piece of land was located on grounds which had been turned into national property during Bierut’s leadership.
+The process of reclaiming private property after the political transformation of Poland also became a nightmare for działka owners, especially whenever their piece of land was located on grounds which had been turned into national property during Bierut’s leadership.

-Some argued that it’s merely a post-communist museum, and that the city is not the countryside and attractive grounds in centrally located territories should not be wasted.
-Others underscored the social and ecological values of these pieces of land, and warned that real estate developers will be the only ones benefiting from their dissolution.
+Some argued that it was merely a post-communist museum, that the city is not the countryside and that attractive grounds in centrally located territories should not be wasted.
+Others underscored the social and ecological values of these pieces of land, warning that real estate developers would be the only ones benefiting from their dissolution.
 Desperate garden owners filed in petitions, put up flags on their bowers and even wrote pleading poems.

 That’s it for the history and politics, and to wrap up, let’s take a look at the cultural significance of the phenomenon today.
-For some, the działka garden is an hermitage, and meticulous, solitary gardening the best way to relax.
+For some, the działka garden is an hermitage and meticulous, solitary gardening the best way to relax.
 Others fulfil their socialising needs – many garden areas have cultural common-rooms and various hobby clubs, including beekeepers and pigeon fanciers.
-It can also be a low-budget alternative for the holidays, or raising one’s social status with a second home in an elegant area.
-The usual działka owner cliché is a married, retired couple, but in reality a whole array of social milieux and age groups can be found among the działka lovers.
+It can also be a low-budget alternative for the holidays, or a way to raise one’s social status with a second home in an elegant area.
+The usual działka owner cliché is a married, retired couple, but in reality, a whole array of social milieux and age groups can be found amongst działka lovers.